 Those who are between the ages of 13 and 17 will have the opportunity to volunteer with a parent or guardian in our cat volunteer program.
 Some responsibilities include: socializing with the cats, assisting with cleaning of litter pans, doing laundry, and loading / unloading the dishwasher.

 The purpose of an adoption counselor is to make sure the potential adopters will be good owners and that animals they select will be compatible with their home situations.
-What better way to help than adopt cats out to their forever homes!
-Volunteer to be a Cat Adoption Counselor - PAWS will train you and work out a schedule that fits your needs.
-We need caring volunteers that really want to make a difference.
+What better way to help than adopt out cats and dogs to their forever homes!
+Volunteer to be an Adoption Counselor and PAWS will train you and work out a schedule that fits your needs.
+We always need caring volunteers that really want to make a difference.

 Volunteers play an essential role in ensuring that we have the necessary funds to remain in operation.
 Fundraising events are held off-site on a regular basis.
 Fundraising efforts are organized by staff and volunteers.
 This is a great method for Girl Scout and Boy Scout troops!

 Volunteers may assist with photocopying materials, data entry, filing, distribution of phone messages; follow up phone calls, as well as front desk receptionist duties.

 The PAWS foster program allows volunteers to temporarily care for PAWS cats and/or kittens in their homes until they are ready for permanent placement.
 There are four areas of foster care: 1. infant kittens who may need bottle feeding, 2.
 Self-sufficient underage kittens, 3.
 Nursing mother and litter, 3.
 Cats in need of lengthy treatment and/or recovery.